acharya-aayush/NepseZEN/README.md

 - Develop mobile-responsive dashboard
 - Improve technical indicator accuracy

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Nepal Stock Exchange (NEPSE) for public data and market specifications
-- Financial analysts and traders who provided domain expertise
-- Open source community for various libraries used in this project
 - AI assistants (ChatGPT, Claude, GitHub Copilot) for development support

 ## Contact